Our verdict

 However, the heel area of the platform turns out to be narrower than most trainers.

-With a caliper measurement of 76.7 mm, it is a all centimeter narrower than average.
+With a caliper measurement of 76.7 mm, it is a whole centimeter narrower than average.
 This is another factor that detracts from the shoe's stability for serious Crossfit and heavy lifting.

 Test results